signaryk/wluke.net/about.md

 <float style="float: right;">
 	<img src="/MyPhoto.jpg" alt="William Luke" height="300" width="300"/>
 </float>

 My name is William Luke.
 I am a student in the Department of Computer Science and Engineering at Texas A&M University in College Station, Texas pursuing a Bachelor of Science in Computer Engineering.
 I enjoy studying topics pertaining to concurrent programming and computer networking.
 I'm also greatly interested in exploring opearting systems, especially NixOS, OpenBSD, and 9front (a fork on Plan 9 from Bell Labs).

+Currently I work in the Real Time Distributed Systems lab in the Department of Computer Science & Engineering at Texas A&M Univeristy as an undergraduate researcher.
+I work under the advisement of Dr. Jyh-Charn Liu, the lab's PI.

-Currently I work as a student Linux System Administrator for the College of Engineering IT group at Texas A&M University as a member of the group's Linux team.
+I've previously worked as a student Linux System Administrator for the College of Engineering IT group at Texas A&M University as a member of the group's Linux team.
 The team manages over 500 Linux workstations and servers in the College, running CentOS and Ubuntu.
 My time there is spent assisting users with the Linux systems, performing configuration management with Chef, and researching and developing solutions to improve to improve user's